lockss/lockss-rtd-manual/docs/troubleshooting/iptables.rst

    # Required
    iptables --flush

-   # Needed if ufw is installed and was active
+   # Required only if ufw was active
    ufw enable

 .. tip::

-   If your system did not initially need an adjustment for :program:`iptables` at the time K3s was installed, but later does (for example because :program:`iptables` is upgraded from a pre-1.8.0 version to version 1.8.0 or later), re-run this command in the ``lockss`` user's :file:`lockss-installer` directory as a privileged user who can become root via :program:`sudo` [#fnprivileged]_:
+   If your system did not initially need an adjustment for :program:`iptables` at the time K3s was installed, but later does (for example because :program:`iptables` is upgraded from a pre-1.8.0 version to version 1.8.0 or later), run this command (which is relative to the :ref:`lockss-installer-directory`) as a privileged user who can become ``root`` via :program:`sudo` [#fnprivileged]_:

    .. code-block:: shell

-      scripts/configure-firewall
+      scripts/install-lockss --configure-iptables

+   This will run only the :ref:`configuring-iptables` phase of :program:`install-lockss`.

 ----

 .. rubric:: Footnotes

-.. [#fn1]
+.. [#fnreference]

    References: